nosignalmxh/VGFM/README.md

 pip install -r requirements.txt
 ```

+## Datasets

+All datasets used in this project are publicly available.
+The files in the `/data` directory have been uniformly processed and converted to CSV format for consistency and ease of use.

+For the 2000-dimensional pancreas dataset:

+- **Source**: Download `GSE132188_adata.h5ad.h5` from [NCBI GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE132188)
+- **Preprocessing**: Follow the data processing pipeline in `notebooks/preprocess_pancreas.ipynb` to reproduce the formatted dataset.

 ## Tutorials

 We currently provide the following tutorials, which can be easily followed in the `notebooks` directory: